 Okay, you've spotted water.
 Before panic sets in, let's play detective and find out exactly where it's coming from.
 Pinpointing the source of the leak is the most important step because it tells you whether you're dealing with a simple fix or a sign that your water heater's time is up.
 Grab a flashlight and a dry cloth, and we'll walk through a systematic check.
 By carefully inspecting a few key areas, you can get a clear idea of what's wrong and what your next move should be.

-Inspect the Top Connections and Valves
+Start at the Top: Check Connections and Valves

 Start your inspection at the top of the water heater.
 This is where the cold water enters and the hot water exits the tank.
 Look closely at the flexible or solid pipes connected to the top of the unit.
 Do you see any drips or moisture around the fittings?
 Sometimes, these connections can loosen over time, causing a slow leak.
 Wipe the area with a dry cloth and watch to see if new moisture appears.
 A leak from these inlet or outlet connections is often the best-case scenario, as it might just require tightening a fitting or replacing a small part.
 It's a common issue our plumbing services team handles.

-Check the Tank for Damage
+Examine the Tank for Cracks or Rust

 Next, move your inspection to the tank itself.
 Run your hands and flashlight along the seams and down the sides of the water heater's outer shell.
 Are there any streaks of rust or trails of water?
 If you find moisture coming directly from the tank's jacket, it's a strong indicator that the inner tank has corroded and is leaking.
 Unfortunately, this isn't a repairable problem.
 The structural integrity of the tank is compromised, and the only safe solution is to replace the entire unit.
 An internal leak will only get worse, so it's important to act quickly to prevent significant water damage to your home.